Maxew42/ML/Trashedy/README.md

 Repository for the Trashedy project.
 A five weeks school project aiming to develop a ML object detection model to help map river litter.

+Authors :
-Authors : - Maximilien Dufau
+- Maximilien Dufau
 - Benoit Claudic
-          - Remi Legrand
+- Rémi Legrand

 We used Pytorch 1.9.0 as the main Deep Learning library.